arroyjose/arroyjose/README.md

 - 👋 Hi, I’m @arroyjose
 - 👀 I’m interested in C++, embedded systems, graphics programming.
 - 🌱 I’m currently learning Git, Qt, Simulink, Matlab.
-- 📫 How to reach me twitter.
+- 📫 How to reach me?
+Twitter.
 Same username.

 <!---
 arroyjose/arroyjose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.